-The School entered into a lease agreement for the facilities of the School, which expires June 30, 2016.
-The lease requires monthly payments of \$20,000 through the term of the lease.
-The lease contains a renewal option for one additional five year term.
-The first five months of the rent was reduced, these savings are amortized over the life of the lease and rent expense is \$18,828 per month.
-Total expense in connection with the facility lease amounted to approximately \$226,000 for the year ended June 30, 2015.
+The School entered into a lease agreement for the facilities of the School, which expires August 2020.
+The lease requires base monthly payments of \$10,500 through August 2015.
+Thereafter, the base rent increases annually by the greater of 1.5% over the prior year's based rent or by the percentage of any increase in funding allocated per student or percentage, but not to exceed the greater of the Cost of Living Index or 5% annually.
+The lease requires the School to pay a share of the common area maintenance, operating expenses and construction cost rent, as well as additional rent of \$127,482 annually for the first five years for leasehold improvements at inception of lease.
+The lease does not contain renewal options.
+The first ten months of the rent was reduced, these savings are amortized over the life of the lease and rent expense is \$10,273 per month.
+Total expense in connection with the facility lease amounted to approximately \$84,000 for the year ended June 30, 2016.
 The facility lease agreement is guaranteed by the School's management company.